 You want to always give the impression that you are in complete control.
 After all, you’re asking people to donate their hard earned dollars to help you make a film.
 You have to instill confidence that you are a leader, one who has a plan and the vision to move and motivate people.
 Looking for 95% of your total raise while running the last mile won’t instill that confidence.
 It would be better to kill your campaign after the first week and go back to the drawing board.

 These are only some of the mistakes people make on Twitter when promoting their film crowdfunding campaign, but they are also amongst the most common.
 Avoiding any and all will improve your chances of turning a failing campaign into a winning one by allowing the voice of your message to rise above the din.

 And remember, if we learn something from our failures then it’s not a failure at all, it’s merely a setback.

-Richard “RB” Botto is the founder and CEO of Stage 32.
-He is also an author, producer, actor and screenwriter.
+Richard “RB” Botto is the founder and CEO of Stage 32 and the author of CROWDSOURCING FOR FILMMAKERS.
+He is also a producer, actor and screenwriter.
 His latest script THE END GAME is in development at Covert Media.
-His book Crowdsourcing for Film will be published under the AFM Presents imprint in the fall of 2o17.